wmsauve/GwentClone/README.md

 # GwentClone
 Just for fun.

+# Current Task Being Worked On
+Scorch on minions that target specific zones works on server.
+Need to apply destroying that card on client.

 # TODO
 ## Card Order
 Move card order in hierarchy to render moused over card on top.
 Put card back in original order to move down to the "not moused over" position.
 ## Work on effects
 Going to start working on the medic card effect or muster.
-Current: destroy from casting minion.

 # Known Major Bugs
 ## Mulligan bug